sohang3112/machine-learning-practice/NOTES.md

 - *Blessing of Non-Uniformity / Structure:* Most real-world data doesn't tend to uniformly spread: a few regions will be dense, most spaces will be empty.
 So having good enough density at the dense regions is sufficient.
 - This is why, if an ML system has lots of features, we will *need a large amount of training data* to accurately classify.

+## Machine Learning Models
+- [Random Forests vs Decision Trees](https://stats.stackexchange.com/a/285835/406211): A Random Forest randomly selects observations/rows and specific features/variables to build multiple decision trees from and then averages the results.
+After a large number of trees are built using this method, each tree "votes" or chooses the class, and the class receiving the most votes by a simple majority is the "winner" or predicted class

 ## Training - Gradient Descent
 Gradient is n-dimensional extension of 2-d derivative.

 *Momentum* technique prevents algo from stopping at places where gradient is 0 (curve flattens) but point is not a minima or maxima

 Algo can sometimes get *stuck* (eg. at a local maxima/minima) - it stops learning, accuracy & error rate stop improving.

 ## Performance Metrics
 - Type I Error = False Positive (FP)